-NOTE: Due to the large number of WebPulse rating requests received from all ProxySG appliances deployed throughout the world, the database that the rating server keeps is usually slightly more up-to-date than the database on each particular ProxySG appliance.
+NOTE: Due to the large number of WebPulse rating requests received from all ProxySG appliances deployed throughout the world, the database that the rating server keeps is usually slightly more up-to-date than the database on any particular ProxySG appliance.
 Both the service point and the WebPulse servers are different servers that operate together to deliver category ratings to the ProxySG appliance.

 After a Successful Category Rating has occurred:

 - The service point and the ProxySG appliance both store the category rating in their caches and serve it to any other ProxySG appliance making the request.
-The main WebFilter database (BCWF) is not updated with every dynamically rated URL.
+The main BCWF database is not updated with every dynamically rated URL.
 Based upon the URL's popularity and Blue Coat's ability to correctly categorize, the main ratings database gets updated.

 Note: When dynamic ratings cannot occur, a request is sent for the URL to be categorized manually.
 The most popular requests for manual ratings are downloaded to Blue Coat's analysts (manual, human intervention) everyday, for analysis.